Residencies at Artspace

 I seek to cultivate spaces where creativity and care coexist, reminding us that every act of creation is also an act of becoming.

-Lamar Whidbee
+"Monday" by Lamar Whidbee

 SKY DAI is a disabled, queer, emerging artist from Asheville and now living in Raleigh, NC.
 Sky’s oil paintings are inspired by psychic visions, dreams, ceremonies, and memories.
 After surviving Hurricane Helene’s flooding, and a bad accident that left them wheelchair-bound and house-bound for most of the past year, Sky dove headfirst into painting again.
 Sky’s figurative oil paintings with distorted perspectives reference the brain’s ability to collage fragments of memory and heal after trauma.
 Sky has a BFA in Fine Arts and Creative Writing from the Columbus College of Art and Design.
 In 2022, Sky Dai received the Emerging Young Artists Award of Excellence from The Kennedy Center in Washington D.C., and had their work purchased for the permanent collection on Capitol Hill.